r5by/eagle-mod/simulation/README.txt

 Other consideration:

 - We strongly recommend using pypy instead of python to run the simulations.
-  With pypy simulations can finish 5-6 times faster.
+  With pypy the simulations can finish 5-6 times faster.

 - In extreme cases where a lot of workers are simulated the memory utilization can reach a few GB.
   For the Google trace running with 15000 workers the memory utilization was 2-3GB.